colmenarescoronal/coderbyte_test/README.md

 Output: bbcbbb

 ### Run script
-You must have Node.js installed on your computer preferably recent versions 14,16,18.
+You must have Node.js installed on your computer preferably recent versions such as 14,16 or 18.

 1.- In the index.js file place the input string in the SearchingChallenge function's parameter

-2.- Execute the file from the console with the command node index.js
+2.- Execute the file from the console with the command $ node index.js